 Here are some people who have shared the book on social:

-Marshalls Canada offers current-season, brand-name and designer goods for men, women, teens and kids.
-I suggested that the best way to bring that to Instagram was to embrace the #OOTD (outfit of the day) movement and show inspired outfits that were created from items found in actual stores.
-Additionally, I wanted to combat the public perception that Marshalls was a grungy, discount retailer by ensuring their photography was at a polished level that would be at home in any fashion magazine or blog.
+Marshalls Canada, a retailer of current-season, brand-name and designer goods, asked Critical Mass to create new content for their Instagram account.
+We suggested that the best way to bring that store experience to Instagram was to embrace the #OOTD (outfit of the day) movement and show inspired outfits that were created from items found in actual stores.
+Additionally, we wanted to combat the public perception that Marshalls was a grungy, discount retailer by ensuring their photography was at a polished level that would be at home in any fashion magazine or blog.

-I delivered a style guide for the treatment of the branding and photography style, then directed in-store photo-shoots to bring the best of Marshalls merchandise to Instagram.
+As Senior Designer, I delivered a style guide for the treatment of the branding and photography style, then directed in-store photoshoots to bring the best of Marshalls merchandise to Instagram.

 Design and Photography by Katie Hinks

 Tara Boudens was a third year honours pharmacology student who had recognised how competitive her industry was and wanted a way to stand out in job interviews.

 After a few conversations we decided the easiest thing to achieve on her budget would be a business card and logo that would differentiate her from the banality of her classmates.
 This personal branding needed to represent Tara's unique, spunky and fresh personality that sets her apart, while maintaining that she is a serious professional.

 Ultimately our strategy worked, Tara was employed within a few months of graduation ahead of many of her classmates.

 How might FreshBooks build awareness that their iPhone app allows small, service-based business owners to work anywhere?